jaw547/a3-criminal-justice/readme/policestops_readme.md

 # To clean the data, I followed the next steps:

 ## CSV
-* I downloaded the data into a CVS format.
+* I downloaded the data into a CSV format.

 ## STATA
 * Imported the data into STATA and transformed into a DTA file.
 This was due to Excel and R